I just updated several of my boxes to Debian 10 Buster, including one virtual server I have to build and update Docker images for CI purposes.

 This will reenable the emulation and will allow you to start CentOS6 containers (and any other containers requiring vsyscalls).

-How to do it will depend on your distribution and kernel.
+How to verify if that is your case will depend on your distribution and kernel.

 - Check /proc/config.gz